Commonly Asked Questions

 On the first of each month, the participating pharmacy shall pay to CPESN USA the total participation fee that is owed no later than ten (10) days following the end of each month in which pharmacy is participating in CPESN USA.

-Q. If I terminate my membership, how does this affect my ACH draft?
+Q. If a pharmacy terminates its membership, how does this affect their ACH draft?

 In the event of termination, any participation fees owed by pharmacy shall be paid to CPESN USA within thirty (30) days of termination.
 The participation fee for the last month in which pharmacy is a participating pharmacy shall be prorated to the date of termination.
 CPESN USA legal team will notify finance upon termination request.
 The CPESN USA Pharmacy Participation Agreement outlines requirements for contract termination.